c0y01202/Regex-made-easy/validating_an_email.md

 ### Boundaries

 > Boundaries set the beginning and end of a string of letters.
 For example in `[A-Z]` the letters 'A' and 'Z' are boundaries for the string associated in the brakets.
 Word boundaries can be replaced with start-of-string and end-of-string anchors such as `[^A-Z]`.
 Applying `^` to the string in the brackets will only match `A` and not `A-Z`.

+### Backreferences

+>Backreferences in numbers and patterns are useful when it comes to matching larger groups of content or text paragraphs.
+They are not useful for validating e-mails.

 ## Author